 Our dedicated Pastoral team is:

-- Mr Hart – Headteacher
+- Mrs Tucker – Headteacher

-- Mrs Hayward – SEND support
+- Mrs Franklin, Mrs Vieira, Mrs Sharma – SEND support

-- Miss Taylor – Inclusion support
+- Mrs Leslie, Mrs Cooke and Miss Brady – Inclusion and Nurturing support

-- Be the first point of contact for parents/carers who may wish to discuss any issues over and above general class teacher questions
+- Be the first point of contact for parents/carers who may wish to discuss any issues over and above general class teacher questions.

-- Deal with day to day child protection concerns
+- Deal with day-to-day child protection concerns.

-- Monitor attendance
+- Monitor attendance.

-- Liaise with all external agencies who offer support to children and families
+- Liaise with all external agencies who offer support to children and families.

-- Contribute to academic meetings in an effort to support and identify barriers to learning
+- Contribute to academic meetings in an effort to support and identify barriers to learning.

-- Maintain current and accurate records with regard to child protection, incidents within the academy and other matters which link to the wellbeing of pupils and families
+- Maintain current and accurate records with regard to child protection, incidents within the academy and other matters which link to the wellbeing of pupils and families.

-- Support children in dealing with issues around relationships and behaviour
+- Support children in dealing with issues around relationships and behaviour.

-- Ensure the team is kept fully informed around all issues relating to safeguarding and vulnerable children
+- Ensure the team is kept fully informed around all issues relating to safeguarding and vulnerable children.

-- Ensure that staff are kept informed on a need to know basis of any issues or concerns regarding children in their care.
+- Ensure that staff are kept informed on a need-to-know basis of any issues or concerns regarding children in their care.

-- Any other issue that may arise across the academy that impacts on a child’s social and emotional development
+- Any other issue that may arise across the academy that impacts on a child’s social and emotional development.

 It is recognised by all who work within the academy that the responsibility of care for our children lies with each and every member of the academy community.
 In an effort to ensure that this is embedded across the academy a heavy emphasis is placed on doing the right thing and showing strong team spirit.
 These and others are celebrated on a regular basis within a whole academy approach to learning.